 - Add-ons priced separately: Native reservations, online ordering, and gift cards are available for additional monthly fees.

 TouchBistro’s baseline pricing starts at $69 per month for the software; hardware and add-ons will increase your monthly fees.
 This pricing puts TouchBistro in line with competitors like Lavu and Rezku.
-This system uses iPads for POS terminals, self-service kiosks, and KDS screens, so adding these hardware features will increase your software rate.
+The system uses iPads for POS terminals, self-service kiosks, and KDS screens, so adding these hardware features will increase your software rate.
 TouchBistro no longer publicly lists comprehensive pricing for more than a single terminal.
-And while TouchBistro doesn’t list pricing for several of the system’s optional add-on modules, it does list a few:
+And while TouchBistro doesn’t list pricing for several of the system’s optional add-on modules, it does list these:

 Software for a single terminal

 TouchBistro offers a free trial of its POS system, which sets it apart from other restaurant POS providers.
 It does not publicly disclose the length of the trial, but previous offers were for 28 days.
 If you are on the fence about this system, then you should definitely reach out to TouchBistro to request the trial.
 Like most restaurant POS systems, getting TouchBistro system’s full cost requires scheduling a product demo and getting a custom quote.

 - Transparent Payment Fees: TouchBistro and the majority of its integrated payment partners offer transparent cost-plus pricing.

 - Built-in Payment Processing: TouchBistro recently added built-in payment processing that supports online payments.

 - Integrated Payments: TB Payments, TSYS, Worldpay, and Square are also supported.